adinu99/adinu99/README.md

 ## 📌 About me

 Hello there!
-I'm **Benjamín Solano**, a Systems Engineering student at Codeforces and Codechef.
+I'm **Adinu Wira Nugraha**, a Systems Engineering student.
 Right now I'm working on some little and fun projects to put into practice my knowledge about JavaScript, React, Bootstrap, and more.

 - 🎓 Studying at the National University of Costa Rica (UNA)
 - 👨‍🏫 Private tutor in C++ at the University